Completeness of the ZH-calculus: Arithmetic

 \section{Arithmetic}

 In this section we show we can do simple arithmetic with labelled H-boxes.
 Namely we will show first that the following equation holds for all integers $a$ and $b$.

-Hence, we can add H-boxes together.
+Hence, we can add H-box labels together.
 This will be crucial for when we will prove the general average rule in Section~\ref{sec:completeness}.
-Secondly, we will prove the multiply rule in all generality.
+Secondly, we will prove the multiply rule for all integers.